-Please join as at a public event featuring Broadway performers on the night of Friday, October 18th, exploring the relationship between the arts, law, and advocacy.
+Please join as at a public event featuring Broadway performers on the night of Friday, October 18th at 7pm at Altschul Auditorium, exploring the relationship between the arts, law, and advocacy.
+Register here.

 We are looking for graduate and professional school students in the Law School, School of International and Public Affairs, Teachers’ College, Journalism School of Social Work, Public Health, School of the Arts, and General Studies to participate in a three-day forum, taking place at Columbia Law School on the afternoon of Friday, October 18th and during the days of October 19th and 20th.
 Participation will be by application, which can be found here.
 Participants will have the opportunity to join one of four groups, each with a different policy area: education equity, parole and re-entry, community economic development, and political participation of formerly incarcerated people.
 Participants will:

 - Learn the essentials of narrative storytelling from Broadway professionals with credits from Hamilton to Waitress to Fun Home

 - Dissect the policy landscape of this issue area and the strategies involved in existing campaigns to push these policies towards justice for those directly impacted.